|

 inserting a plus (+)

-and one for an empty space.
+and one for a space.

 |